ryanstraits/ryanstraits.github.io/_pages/part-5-forever-summer.md

 I have a theory that all the best loves in life have one thing in common: you can't explain them.

 I can't tell you why I get excited thinking about going home to see my kids the last hour of my work day.
 The smell of their hair, the squishiness of their cheeks, the unmistakeability of their laughs.
-They're enough of me to feel familiar but enough of their own person to keep me pushing to discover them further.
+There's enough of me inside them to feel familiar but enough of their own person in there to keep me pushing further.

 My kids are my favorite thing in life.